Barton Park services

 Another growing truckstop, part-owned by Moto.
 It's based in a former quarry site.

-First two hours free for all vehicles.
-Overnight HGV parking spaces available at a charge of £10.50 or £12 to include a £3.50 food voucher.
+First two hours free for all vehicles, after which HGVs must pay £10.50 or £12 to include a £3.50 food voucher.
 There is no overnight car parking available at this site.

 Trivia & History